paularah/waggle-AST/README.md

     output_code_list.append(construct)
 ```

 We could write some more custom logic in the conditionals here, but it already begins to become clear that logic is convoluted, and its almost impossible to account for all the edge cases.
-Seeing that replace text matching is bound to fail here, we then turn to a more powerful way of matching text - regular expressions.
+Seeing that search text matching is bound to fail here, we then turn to a more powerful way of matching text - regular expressions.
 Regex is an excellent tool for working with complex strings.
 ```
 <tag[^>]*>(.*?)</tag>
 ```